Chinese independent high school: History

 Chinese schools were being founded by the ethnic Chinese in Malaya as early as the 19th century.
 The schools were set up with the main intention of providing education in the Chinese language.
 As such, their students remain largely Chinese to this day even though the school themselves are open to people of all races and backgrounds.

 After Malaya's independence in 1957, the government instructed all schools to surrender their properties and be assimilated into the National School system.
 This caused an uproar among the Chinese and a compromise was achieved in that the schools would instead become "National Type" schools.
 Under such a system, the government is only in charge of the school curriculum and teaching personnel while the lands still belonged to the schools.
 While Chinese primary schools were allowed to retain Chinese as the medium of instruction, Chinese secondary schools are required to change into English-medium schools.
-Over 60 schools converted to become National Type schools, including famous schools like Chung Ling High School, Penang Chinese Girls' High School on Penang Island, Jit Sin High School, and Ave Maria Convent High School, Sam Tet High School.
+Over 60 schools converted to become National Type schools, including famous schools like Chung Ling High School, Penang Chinese Girls' High School on Penang Island, Jit Sin High School in Seberang Perai part of Penang as well as Ave Maria Convent High School and Sam Tet High School in Ipoh, Perak.
 While the medium language for most subjects is switched to English as according to the proposal, the teaching and learning of Mandarin remained compulsory in these schools, with most of them dedicating at least one seventh to one fifth of their teaching time per week to Mandarin studies.

 This plan was still viewed as an unacceptable compromise amongst some Chinese, and a minority of the Chinese schools refused the proposal and became private high schools or Chinese independent high schools as they were later called.
 This concept slowly gained popularity and, during the 1960s and 70s, many of the National Type high schools reopened their independent high school branch.
 Their numbers continued to grow until a period when the political situation in Malaysia made it impossible to set up additional independent Chinese high schools.
 Currently there are 60 independent Chinese high schools in Malaysia, including Foon Yew High School, which is the largest secondary school in the country with over 10,000 students.
 Foon Yew High School was the first school to refuse the government's proposal, as well as the first high school to have two branch campuses (located in Kulai and Bandar Seri Alam).
 The second largest is Chong Hwa Independent High School, Kuala Lumpur, which is known for its excellent academic performance as well as award-winning performance in inter-school competitions.